SaraBabakN/SaraBabakN.github.io/_pages/about.md

 About
 ------
+I am currently working as a Research Scientist at Google in Kirkland.

-I am a Ph.D. student studying Computer Science at the [University of Southern California](https://www.cs.usc.edu/).
-I am a member of [Information Theory and Machine Learning (vITAL) research lab](https://www.avestimehr.com/vital-lab/) under the supervision of [Prof. Salman Avestimehr](https://www.avestimehr.com/).
+I obtained my Ph.D. in Computer Science at the [University of Southern California](https://www.cs.usc.edu/).
+I was a member of [Information Theory and Machine Learning (vITAL) research lab](https://www.avestimehr.com/vital-lab/) under the supervision of [Prof. Salman Avestimehr](https://www.avestimehr.com/).
 Generally, I am interested in different challenges in ML, such as privacy and efficiency.
 My experience has primarily been exploring these challenges in Federated Learning and Natural Language Processing.

 I finished my B.Sc. in [Electrical Engineering](http://ee.sharif.edu/~web/en/) at the [Sharif University of Technology](http://www.en.sharif.edu/) in 2019, during which I gained some experience in implementing and designing networked systems.

 Experience
 -----
+- **Research Scientist** (Sep 2025 - Present)
+  Google Research, Kirkland, WA

-- **Student Researcher** (Aug 2024 - Present)
+- **Student Researcher** (Aug 2024 - March 2025)
   Google Research, New York, NY
   Mentors: Kareem Amin, Umar Syed